Everything you need to know about Packages in Go

 }

-💡 If we use . (dot) as an alias like import . "greet/greet" then all the export members of greet package will be available in the local file block scope and we can reference Message without using qualifier child.
-Hence, fmt.Println(Message) would work just fine.
-This type of import is called as Dot Import and Go community is not very fond of it as it can cause some issues.
+💡 If we use . as an alias, such as import . "greet/greet", all exported members of the package become available in the local file scope.
+That means fmt.Println(Message) would work without the child qualifier.
+This is called a dot import, and the Go community is not very fond of it because it can make code harder to read.

 Program execution order